TeraWatt-EcoWatt2050/MTMC/README.md

 coefficient (because the flow speed and thrust coefficient both depend on one another).

-NB The current version will give incorrect results with a variable thrust coefficient.

 Versions used for publications & presentations
 ---